40 Quick & Easy Breakfast Ideas

 For a tropical treat, blend together half a cup of coconut water, half a cup of unsweetened almond milk, half a cup of Icelandic or Greek yogurt, half a banana, half a cup of frozen mango cubes, and a sprinkle of cinnamon.

 Toast a whole-grain, high-protein waffle until crispy.
-(We like KNOW Better Waffles that come with a whopping 18 grams of protein per serving.)
 Top with honeyed yogurt, sliced bananas, and slivered almonds.

 Hash Brown Avocado Toast

 Grab a bag of frozen hash browns—we like Alexia Organic Hashed Browns—and fry them up.
 Top with freshly cubed avocado and an over-easy fried egg.
 To up the greens, you can even grate some fresh zucchini and mix together with the potatoes before frying.